ehristoforu/speergekit/README.md

 # speergekit

-This is a library for merging pretrained TTS models.
+This is a library for merging pretrained speech models (TTS & ASR).
 It is a refactor of the original `speergekit` with a more powerful and flexible YAML-based configuration system, inspired by [`mergekit`](https://github.com/arcee-ai/mergekit).

 ## Installation